Ajknight121/super-jam/README.md

 Adrian's cloudflare deployment, automatic from main branch: https://makemeet.cloudcs484-0.workers.dev/

-Samuel's cloudflare deployment, automatic from dev branch: https://makemeet-dev-samuel-skean.samuel-skean.workers.dev/
+Samuel's dev cloudflare deployment, automatic from dev branch: https://makemeet-dev-samuel-skean.samuel-skean.workers.dev/

+Samuel's public cloudflare deployment, automatic from main branch: https://makemeet.samuel-skean.workers.dev/
+- This deployment is for handing out to people who might be interested in the app.
+It should not be used for development.
+It's basically the closest to the actual hosted version of the app that we have.

 # Astro Starter Kit: Basics